algorand/algorand-sdk-testing/README.md

 ### Crypto Utilities

 All things related to crypto to make it easier for developers to work with the blockchain.
-This includes standard things like ED25519 signing, up through Algorand specific LogicSig and MultiSig utilities.
+This includes standards such as ED25519 signing, up through Algorand specific LogicSig and MultiSig utilities.
 There are also some convenience methods for converting Mnemonics.

 ### Enriched Interaction